alexgavrilyuk/Neuroledger/frontend/FE_BE_INTERACTION_README.md

   title: string; // User-defined or default title associatedDatasetIds?: string[]; // Datasets used for context in this session (set by first message)
   createdAt: string; // ISO Date string
-  lastActivityAt: string; // ISO Date string (updated on new message or agent completion) }
+  updatedAt: string; // ISO Date string (updated on new message or agent completion)
+  lastActivityAt: string; // ISO Date string (used for sorting) }
 ```